 In most cases, when an individual or isolated nanoparticles come into contact with or near the surface of other nanoparticles, their properties are altered.
 This shifting behavior of nanoparticles can be used to create more precise nanoparticles.
-The proximity effect of nanoparticles has numerous effects, including substrate interactions, particle charging, and nanoparticle magnetic properties [140].
+The proximity effect of nanoparticles has including numerous effects, substrate interactions, particle charging, and nanoparticle magnetic properties [140].